warp-contracts/warp/crates/warp-contracts/README.md

 # Warp contracts

-`warp-contracts` is an inherent part of [Warp SDK](https://github.com/warp-contracts/warp).
+`warp-contracts` crate is an inherent part of [Warp SDK](https://github.com/warp-contracts/warp).
 This library allows for smooth integration with Warp implementation of SmartWeave protocol.

 | Feature                |   Yes/No    |
 | ---------------------- | ----------- |